 - Der-Arguchintsev is known as a playmaker, but what was really noticeable was his shot, as his goal scoring and offensive awareness were on full display.
 He got better as the tournament progressed as he’s starting to become a shooting threat.
 You noticed his improved strength, as he was able to hold his own and engage in puck battles.

 - Curtis Douglas was really fun to watch.
 At 6-foot-8, 249 pounds, he’s definitely not a player you want to battle against.
 He has a great work ethic and plays an aggressive game while having some offensive upside scoring a goal and adding three assists.
-He fills out the Marlies roster for the upcoming season.
-If the Maple Leafs need some added grit and he plays well, he could be a call-up.
+He fills out the Marlies roster for the upcoming season and could be a player that may fly under the radar.

 - When given the opportunity Braeden Kressler made a major impact, getting in the opponent’s faces.
 He even scored in their final game against the Blue Jackets.
 If there was any player looking for an entry-level contract, he is definitely at the top of the list.